mojaloop/reference-architecture-doc/docs/refarch/boundedContexts/auditing/index.md

 # Auditing BC

 The Auditing BC is responsible for maintaining an immutable record of all of the transactions that take place on the Switch.
-It is currently using "As-Is" Architecture and comprises five main components:
+The Architecture comprises of five main components:

 * Central Forensic Logging Service
 * Services